rouskinlab/RNA_data/README.md

 A repo to manipulate the data for our RNA structure prediction model.
 This repo allows you to:
 - pull datasets from the Rouskinlab's HuggingFace
-- create datasets from local files and push them to hugging face, with the format:
+- create datasets from local files and push them to HuggingFace, from the formats:
     - .fasta
     - .ct
     - .json (DREEM output format)